margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## Write about a time you felt alone. ##
+Alone, alone, alone, alone all the time I seemed like the epitome of a "damsel in distress".
+I made it very obvious to people that I was crying inside.
+I annoyed people.
+I held prejudices, and biases, and grievances, but I uncovered them; and I realized that I am never alone.
+People live all around me.
+I can be and am being a neighbor everyday in the neighborhoods, even the unsafe ones.

+## What makes you smile or laugh every time you think of it? ##
+Today, I randomly smiled at a stranger at Starbucks.
+She was so beautiful.
+She smiled right back.
+There was reciprocity.
+Our eyes met.
+We connected truly.
+I helped her.
+She helped me even more.
+I love how God puts a smile right on our faces even when we feel the need to cry, and break down.
+It's wonderful that God is always at work.

 ## What historical figure would you like to interview?
 What would you ask? ##
 W. E. B. Dubois and Harriet Tubman are two historical figures I'd love to interview.
 I would love to learn more about their experiences as African Americans in the old American country.